 Canada Agriculture and Food Museum

 Did you know Ottawa has a working farm in the city that you can visit to learn about Canada’s unique agricultural heritage?
 The Canada Agriculture and Food Museum is the perfect place for young and old to meet farm animals like horses, alpacas, goats and rabbits.
 Visit the cows in the dairy barn and learn how milk is collected.
 Learn how different breeds of sheep are sources of wool, milk and meat.
-And until the end of April 2019, you can check out the Space to Spoon exhibit to explore the connection between space technology and the food on our plates.
+You’ll also encounter daily demonstrations of butter churning, ice cream making and other fun activities.

 Canadian Museum of Nature